 To register for text message or voice mail notifications about future boil water notices and other emergency notifications visit: www.comoxvalleyrd.ca/getnotified.
 Remember to choose both the community in which you live and the Comox Valley Water Supply System (boil water) notification lists.
 No access to a computer?
 You can also register by calling 250-334-6057.

 The Comox Valley Regional District is a federation of three electoral areas and three municipalities providing sustainable services for residents and visitors to the area.
 The members of the regional district work collaboratively on services for the benefit of the diverse urban and rural areas of the Comox Valley.

-Kris La Rose
+Kristian La Rose

-Senior Manager of Water/Wastewater Services
+Senior Manager, Water/Wastewater Services